dreamcatcher-tech/network/Inbox/2025-09-12 1430 problems with the proxy model.md

 this skips a lot of the gymnastics around proxying different protocols.

 one app for the wildcard termination, then use fly replay but strip the cookie header out, and replay it to another app.

+so turns out best way is to accept http, then do the auth check, then proxy thru.